Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 the Registry is a pretty key product in the Regen ecosystem; perhaps even the wider purpose of enDAOment depending on perspective.
 Currently the Registry is thinking about the Data and Groups modulse as well as workflows and feedback loops.
 - Foundation collects user stories (Gijs)
 - Registry collects use cases from discord threads and conversations (Rebecca)
-- Ledger gets informed (Josh)
+- Ledger gets informed (Josh) and helps translate with Tica for educational purposes
+- LOA does the marketing

+Non-natives guide to the data and groups module.

 W34L has become a guild of methodology developers and ontological designers which ties in well to the science teams needs.

-Non-Natives guides to data module and groups Verification
+Verification
 Create credit class, then what?
-Gijs to collect user stories in Notion
-Rebecca to collect discord threads and conversations in Notion

-Science team as education, LOA as marketing

 https://www.notion.so/regenfoundation/Ledger-Gov-RND-RF-775fd85e0b4a4e38b60eec2607ed6953